 Being sensitive to individual differences (ie, race, age, ethnicity, etc).
 Using evidence to support clinical practice.
 Being involved in professional development (eg, degree and non-degree continuing education, in-services, journal clubs, etc).
 Being involved in district, state, regional, and/or national professional activities.
-Deling involved in district, state, regional, and/or national professional activities.
 10. What suggestions, relative to the items in question #9, could you offer to improve the environment for professional practice and growth?
-Clin nical Experience 11.
+Clin ical Experience 11.
 Were there other students at this clinical facility during your clinical experience?
-(Check all that apply): Physical therapist students Physical therapist assistant students Students from other disciplines or service departments (Please specify 12.
-Identify the ratio of students to CIs for your clinical experience: 1 student to 1 Cl 1 student to greater than 1 Cl 1 Cl to greater than1 student; Describe 13.
+(Check all that apply): Physical therapist students Physical therapist assistant students Students from other disciplines or service departments (Please specify) 12.
+Identify the ratio of students to CIs for your clinical experience: 1 student to 1 CI 1 student to greater than 1 CI 1 CI to greater than1 student; Describe 13.
 How did the clinical supervision ratio in Question #12 influence your learning experience?
 14. In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
 (Check all that apply) Attended in-services/educational programs Presented an in-service Attended special clinics Attended team meetings/conferences/grand rounds Directed and supervised physical therapist assistants and other support personnel Observed surgery Participated in administrative and business practice management Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) Participated in opportunities to provide consultation Participated in service learning Participated in wellness/health promotion/screening programs Performed systematic data collection as part of an investigative study Other; Please specify 15.
 Please provide any logistical suggestions for this location that may be helpful to students in the future.
 Include costs, names of resources, housing, food, parking, etc.